 FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.

 Dependencies: FMT_LIM.2 Limited availability.

 The TOE shall meet the requirement "Limited availability (FMT_LIM.2)" as specified below (Common 144 Criteria Part 2 extended).

-FIVII_LIIVI.2 Limited availability FMT LIM.2 Limited availability --- ----- -------- ----------------------
+FMT_LIM.2 Lim nited availability --------------- --------------------

 Hierarchical to: No other components.